Hikmahx/ecommerce-product-page/README.md

 The little orange circle above the cart icon only show if the cart isn't empty.

+#### deleteItem
+I'm not fluent in using `ref`, so it's safe to say I came across some issues in this function.

+I had to change the `productTitleRef` from `useRef` to `createRef(null)`, which stopped the errors from popping up.

+Also, since it's only one item (multiplied by the quantity input), I set the total to zero when the delete icon is clicked.

 ### Continued development
 This is a great project to progress into a clothing ecommerce project.
 Perhaps one day I'll do so.